Para español, seleccione de la lista

-Please contact the Florida History Day Co-Coordinator one week before the state contest if a participant will require special assistance or access: (850) 245-6400 or FloridaHistoryDay@dos.myflorida.com.
+Please contact the Florida History Day one week before the state contest if a participant will require special assistance or access: (850) 245–6326 or [email protected].

 Florida History Day and Tallahassee Community College are not responsible for participant equipment, regardless of the value.
 We advise students not to leave valuable equipment or personal effects unattended.

-The Lifetime Sports Complex will be open to the public for viewing of exhibits, websites, and historical papers from 3:30 to 4:30 p.m. on Monday.
+The Workforce Development Building will be open to the public for viewing of exhibits, websites, and historical papers from 3:30 to 4:30 p.m. on Monday.
 Exhibits MAY NOT be removed before 4:30 p.m., and all exhibits must be removed by 6:00 p.m.
 Exhibits remaining after 6:00 p.m. will be discarded.

 The Food Court in the TCC Student Union will be open on Monday from 9:00 a.m. to 3:00 p.m., providing participants with on-site alternatives for lunch and snacks.
 Numerous restaurants and fast-food places are located within a mile or two of TCC.
 Tennessee Street between Ocala Road and FSU also offers a wide selection of eateries.
 In addition, three main highway corridors—North Monroe Street, Apalachee Parkway, and Thomasville Road—are within easy driving distance and offer a variety of restaurants and leisure activities.
-For specific options, consult a Tallahassee/Leon County Visitor Guide, available at the information table in the Student Union or find more options at VisitTallahassee.com/Dine.
+For specific options, consult a Tallahassee/Leon County visitor guide, available at the information table in the Student Union, or look online at http://www.visittallahassee.com.

 Students are asked to congregate in the Student Union before and after their interview.
 They may wait outside or in the lobby of their presentation building ten minutes before their interview.

-Florida History Day t-shirts will be on sale in the Student Union Food Court during registration on Sunday and throughout the day on Monday.
-The cost is $15 for all sizes.
-Please be prepared to pay with cash or by check because credit card sales will not be available.
-Any remaining t-shirts will be on sale on Tuesday before and after the Awards Ceremony.
+Florida History Day tee-shirts will be on sale in the Student Union Food Court during registration on Sunday and throughout the day on Monday.
+The cost is $20 for all sizes.
 The Museum of Florida History retail shop also will have souvenirs, books, and other items on sale in the Student Union.

-The Awards Ceremony will be held on Tuesday, May 5, from 9:00 to 11:30 a.m., at the Donald L. Tucker Civic Center.
+The Awards Ceremony will be held on Tuesday, May 7, from 9:00 to 11:30 a.m., at the Donald L. Tucker Civic Center.
 Students who cannot be present should designate someone to accept their award in case they win.
-The Donald L. Tucker Civic Center is located at 505 West Pensacola Street, Tallahassee, 32301, at the intersection of South Martin Luther King Jr. Boulevard.
+The Donald L. Tucker Civic Center is located at 505 West Pensacola Street (32301), at the intersection of South Martin Luther King Jr. Boulevard.
 Abundant free parking is located at the site, but allow extra time for parking and walking to the Exhibit Hall.